amsify42/codeigniter-model-extension/README.md

 		));
 	}
 ```
 As you can see, we are passing two keys **name** and **modify**. modify having some value along with text **&lowbar;COL&lowbar;** having underscore at beginning and end.
-Whatever the value comes from table column name.
-It will contain that extra value we are passing along with **&lowbar;COL&lowbar;**
+Whatever the value comes from table column name, It will contain that extra value we are passing along with **&lowbar;COL&lowbar;**

 Lets say, if image name is **flower.png** , value will be http://yoursite.com/images/flower.png
 ```php
 	foreach($users as $user) {
 	   	$user->image; // http://yoursite.com/images/flower.png
 	}
 ```

-You can add multiple relations in method one after the other.
+You can also add multiple relations in method one after the other.
 ```php
 	protected function setRelations() {
 		$this->addRelation(array(